rails/rails/guides/source/configuring.md

 * `config.action_view.logger` accepts a logger conforming to the interface of Log4r or the default Ruby Logger class, which is then used to log information from Action View.
 Set to `nil` to disable logging.

 * `config.action_view.erb_trim_mode` gives the trim mode to be used by ERB.
-Rails now uses Erubis as the default engine.
-See the [Erubis documentation](http://www.kuwata-lab.com/erubis/users-guide.06.html#topics-trimspaces) for more information.
+Since Rails 3 the default engine has changed to [Erubis](http://www.kuwata-lab.com/erubis/users-guide.06.html#topics-trimspaces) and now the only mode it understands for trimming is '-'.
+Below is an example of how you can trim white spaces in ERB or Erubis syntax.

    ```erb
    <%= @person -%>          # or <%= @person =%>